asplos-contest/2025/IOPDDL.md

 ## Benchmarks

-The contest will involve twenty-five industrial benchmarks; five will be released in advance to contest participants (for testing purposes), and the remaining twenty will be withheld for evaluation:
+The contest will involve twenty-five industrial benchmarks; [five have been released](https://github.com/google/iopddl/tree/main/benchmarks) in advance to contest participants (for testing purposes), and the remaining twenty will be withheld for evaluation:

 <div align="center">